 Are all meals included?

-Yes - all meals are included in the price (Breakfast, Lunch, Dinner, Hot Drinks) Please note that alcohol/soft drinks are not included.
-There is an honesty bar onboard.
+Yes - all meals and drinks are included in the price (Breakfast, Lunch, Dinner, Hot Drinks, Alcohol)

 Are there any added extra's?